 The exploratory stage takes time.
 Enjoy the process and don’t rush through it.
 But keep in mind, as you begin to embrace the change, that your kids also need time to process, and to express their own emotions.

-Digging into The Details
+Digging into the details

-As you explore the options and learn about the different types of care and support, it’s time to do some field research.
-Book a tour at a retirement residence, or even request to stay overnight or for a few days.
-Visit a long term care home.
-Talk to people living there, to the staff.
-Try some food and just take in the atmosphere.
+You’re feeling good.
+They’re feeling good.
+The future looks bright.
+Now it’s time to nail down some practicalities.
+This is the evolution of the talk: the creation of a map of needs and nice-to-haves.
+As you explore the options and learn even more about the different types of care and support, it’s time to do some field research.
+Book a tour at a retirement home, or even request to stay overnight or for a few days.
+Visit a long term care facility.
+Talk to the people living there, to the staff.
+Try a meal and just take in the atmosphere.
 Can you imagine yourself living there?